Azure-Samples/ms-identity-java-spring-tutorial/README.md

 1. Open the `src\main\resources\application.properties` file.
 1. Find the key `Enter_Your_Tenant_ID_Here` and replace the existing value with your Azure AD tenant ID.
-1. Find the key `Enter_Your_Client_ID_Here` and replace the existing value with the application ID (clientId) of `java-spring-webapp-auth` app copied from the Azure portal.
+1. Find the key `Enter_Your_Client_ID_Here` and replace the existing value with the application ID (clientId) of `java-spring-webapp-call-graph` app copied from the Azure portal.
-1. Find the key `Enter_Your_Client_Secret_Here` and replace the existing value with the key you saved during the creation of `java-spring-webapp-auth` copied from the Azure portal.
+1. Find the key `Enter_Your_Client_Secret_Here` and replace the existing value with the key you saved during the creation of `java-spring-webapp-call-graph` copied from the Azure portal.

 ## Running the sample